Automotive IP modules

 With respect to the bitrate, CAN XL fills the gap between CAN FD and 100BASE-T1 (Ethernet).

-The CiA CAN XL specification started in December 2018 with the goal to have a technically stable CAN XL specification for OSI layer 2 (known as CAN XL protocol) until summer of 2020.
+The CiA CAN XL specification started in December 2018 with the goal to have a technically stable CAN XL specification for OSI layer 2 (known as CAN XL protocol) until end of 2020.
 As second step, the ISO standardization will be started.
 In addition, many other CAN related standards will be updated simultaneously to support CAN XL.
 Examples are the CAN Conformance Test according to ISO16845 and the physical layer.